How's your FICO Score?

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 Not just for qualifying

-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.